BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 ![Outgoing Traffic with Egress Controller](/images/posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller/outgoing-traffic-with-egress-schema.png)

-We configured some apps to send a few outgoing requests to Egress Controller.
+We configured some applications to send a few outgoing requests to Egress Controller.
 The latter was configured to do TCP re-use and to forward to desired endpoints.

 ## Effects